Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 ### Raspberry Pi
 The Raspberry Pi is a popular choice for edge computing due to its low cost and versatility.
 It is a credit-card sized computer that can run various operating systems, including Linux and Windows.

-Running a ML program in a Pi requires a significant amount of memory (or RAM) to process calculations.
+Running a ML program in a Raspberry Pi requires a significant amount of memory (or RAM) to process calculations.
 The lastest and preferred model for ML applications is the [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/?variant=raspberry-pi-4-model-b-8gb).

 Typical ML projects for the Pi involve [classifying items](https://www.geeksforgeeks.org/getting-started-with-classification/), including different visual, vocal, or statistical patterns.
 The backbone of all ML models is a software library and its dependencies.
 There are currently a variety of free ML frameworks.
 Some of most well-known platforms include the following: